GuardianN06/Megabonk-Save-Decryptor/README.md

 A simple Python tool for decrypting and encrypting **Megabonk** game save files (`progression.json` and `stats.json`) stored locally on Windows.
 This utility makes it easy to view, modify, or back up your save data by handling the AES encryption used by the game.
+Files should be encrypted after changes, re-run the script and encrypt.

 ---